opencog/atomspace/opencog/sheaf/README.md

 2) Observe a lot of sequences, and count the frequency with which edges occur.
 3) Compute the mutual information (MI) for each edge.
-That is, each edge has two endpoints, and the co-occurance of these endpoints can be captured as the mutual information between them.
+That is, each edge has two endpoints, and the co-occurrence of these endpoints can be captured as the mutual information between them.
 The MI serves as a kind of measure of covariance or correlation.
 4) Re-observe a lot of sequences, this time over-laying them with a